 Nickel is often used as a base metal for gold plated and silver plated jewelry because it is at the same time resistant and less costly than other jewelry base metal alternatives.

 Nickel is generally mixed with chromium to make kitchenware and cutlery.
-Actually, it is the nickel’s proprieties that gives the cutlery its polished finish.
+Actually, it is the nickel’s proprieties that give the cutlery its polished finish.
 Moreover, nickel cutlery is stain-resistant, rust-resistant, very durable and easy to care for.